osiegmar/FastCSV/README.md

   helpful for error messages
 - Auto-detection of line delimiters (can also be mixed)
 - Configurable data validation
-- Support for (optional) header lines (get field based on column name)
+- Support for (optional) header records (get field based on field name)
 - Support for skipping empty records
 - Support for commented lines (skipping & reading) and configurable comment character